OmarAltabbaa/kest2/windows_verkefni.md

     * No because the directory is not empty
   * What are the advantages of using CLI vs. GUI?
     * The commands in the CLI in Windows have not changed in the different Windows versions.
 The GUI interfaces have changed a lot in different Windows versions
+ # 11.4.3.2 Lab - Disk CLI Commands
+  * What is the option to fix errors on the drive?
+    * chkdsk /F
+  * What is the option to force the volume to dismount first if necessary?
+    * chkdsk /X
+  * What is the option to locate bad sectors and recover readable information?
+    * chkdsk /R
+  * What happened?
+Explain.
+    * its give as information abaut all commend I can use it with the commend Chkdsk
+  * What is the file system of the drive?
+    * NTFS
+  * What option is used to determine the maximum number of bytes that the volume can be shrink by?
+    *
+  * What is the maximum number of reclaimable bytes?
+    *
+ # 11.4.4.2 Lab - Task and System CLI Commands
+  * What is the option to list the modules that are associated with a task?
+    * TaskList /M
+  * What command would you use if you want to find all the tasks that use the module oleaut32.dll?
+    * TaskList /M
+      * atieclxx.exe                 22816 OLEAUT32.dll
+      * chrome.exe                    1000 OLEAUT32.dll
+      * AMDRSServ.exe                29548 OLEAUT32.dll
+      * SystemSettings.exe           21664 OLEAUT32.dll
+      * chrome.exe                   28328 OLEAUT32.dll
+      * chrome.exe                   14340 OLEAUT32.dll
+      * chrome.exe                   24812 OLEAUT32.dll
+      * conhost.exe
+  * What command would you use to find out all the tasks that are associated with your username?
+    * TaskList /U username
+  * What command would you use to find out all the processes that have been running for more than 1 hour and 40 minutes?
+    * tasklist /fi "cputime gt 01:40:00"